kbirde/accident_data/README.md

 2. code.py: This module calls in the state_dict.py and displays all the US state IDs from which the user can choose one

-3. map_donut.py: After the user selects the US state ID, this module plots the two visualizations in a new VS code tab when the user enters the aforementioned ID and the accident year they are interested in from the data stored in the CSV_DATA folder.
-In the event the user chooses an unavilable state ID, the try & except error block will capture this situation.
-This file can be run independently and the help option provides the syntax to run the code.
+3. map_donut.py: After the user selects the US state ID by running code.py, this module plots the two visualizations in a new VS code tab when the user enters the aforementioned ID and the accident year they are interested in from the data stored in the CSV_DATA folder.
+In the event the user chooses an unavailable state ID, the try & except error block will capture this situation.
+This file can be run independently and the -h help option provides the syntax to run the code.

-4. bar_plot.py: After the user selects the US state ID, this module dislays a bar chart with a pull down menu option when the user provides the ID & accident year as indicated in the previous module.
+4. bar_plot.py: After the user selects the US state ID by running code.py, this module displays a bar chart with a pull down menu option when the user provides this state ID & the accident year as indicated in the map_donut module.
 The try & except error block will capture a situation that the user enters an invalid state ID.
-This file can also be run independently and the syntax is available with the -h option.
+This file can also be run independently and the syntax is available via the -h help option.

 5. main.py: This is the main module that can be run by the user to display the visualizations.
+The syntax to run this code can be obtained using the -h help option.
 If more modules are created for additional display charts, this main module should be able to integrate them.

 # 4.0 USAGE:

-Here are the steps to run this project:
+Here are the complete steps to run this project:

 1. Clone the project from https://github.com/kbirde/accident_data/